Szymurai/asteroids/README.md

 `angle = (angle + elapsed * rotation_speed) % (2 * Math.PI);`

 W kodzie powyżej definiujemy, o jaki dodatkowy kąt (dodatkowy, bo uwzględniamy poprzednią zmienną `angle`) obrócić obiekt.
 Zastosowanie % zapewnia, że kąt pozostaje w zakresie od 0 do `2 * Math.PI`.
 Ponieważ jeśli kąt będzie mniejszy niż ` 2 * Math.PI`, to zostanie zwrócony dany kąt.
 Natomiast jeśli kąt przekroczy wartość `2 * Math.PI`, to zostanie zwrócona reszta bez części całkowitych dokonanej operacji.

+### Physics

+Will be added in second iteration.

+### Collision Detection

+We detect collisions between ship and asteroids for damage and between projectiles and asteroids for scoring points.

+We use a simple circle-to-circle collision detection.

+It’s very simple to calculate: first, you need to calculate the distance between the centers of the two circles.
+If that distance is less than the sum of the circle radius, then the circles are overlapping.

+We detect collisions between the circles that approximate the ship and the asteroids.

+When the circle around the ship contacts the circle around an asteroid, we’ll set a new compromised property on the ship.
+When the ship is in the compromised state, it loses health.